 When we take responsibility, we regain agency.
 We acknowledge that our thoughts, emotions, words, and actions are ours alone, not dictated by others.
 No one can “make” us angry or dismissive; we produce those responses.
 The same principle applies to our work and social worlds.
 We can wait to be heard, or we can take responsibility for how we frame and communicate our ideas.

 This practice extends outward.
 We can take responsibility for the quality of the conversations around us, for the well-being of one another, and for what we care deeply about.
 Responsibility moves us from complaint to commitment.
-As Viktor Frankl and Werner Erhard each, in their way, teach, responsibility is not about what happens to us, but how we respond to what happens.
+As Viktor Frankl and Werner Erhard each, in their own way, teach, responsibility is not about what happens to us but about how we respond to what happens.

 Responsibility is not something others give us; it is something we take on.
 It is something we claim.
 And in that choice lies the heart of leadership: to act with purpose, clarity, and care, regardless of whether we hold formal authority.